top of page

 You understand that d&t may sign-up and agree to the "Terms & Conditions" of software providers on your behalf, unless clearly requested by you before engaging the services of d&t.
 You agree to the Terms & Conditions of third party providers of software that we may provide you with, including but not limited to QuickBooks Online, Xero, FreeAgent, Unleashed, Chaser, Sage, Futrli, Fathom, Fluidly, Float and Receipt Bank; further details of which will be available from the websites of the respective software providers.

 You agree to the Terms & Conditions of other software used by d&t that you are required to access in the provision of services to you.
-This includes online software accessed by you the Partner, as instructed or made available by d&t.
+This includes online software accessed by you the client, as instructed or made available by d&t.